 If you don’t know whether your disability coverage is governed by ERISA, you can start by asking the human resources department at your place of employment.
 However, if your disability claim has already been denied or terminated, it may be time to speak to a ERISA disability attorney to help you advocate for your rights under your policy and ERISA.

 When an injured individual files a disability claim, their insurance company or employer may attempt to deny the employee’s claim.
 The claim may be denied because the employer alleges that the individual is not disabled, they are not covered by the policy, or that the employee failed to follow the proper guidelines when applying for benefits.
-It is important to understand whether ERISA governs the disability insurance claim because ERISA provides the right to appeal a claim denial and file a lawsuit to compel coverage.
+It is important to understand whether ERISA governs the long term disability insurance claim because ERISA provides the right to appeal a claim denial and file a lawsuit to compel coverage.

-How Does ERISA Affect My Disability Claim?
+How Does ERISA Affect My Long Term Disability Claim?

 When an employee is covered by an ERISA-governed plan, the federal law provides a number of protections to help the employee obtain disability benefits.
 If an employee’s disability benefits are denied, ERISA demands the claimant receive copies of any documents, records, or information relevant to their claim for benefits, free of charge on request.
 Following an adverse decision, ERISA also requires that the claimant be allowed a full and fair review through an appeals process.